Lord Byron (George Gordon Byron) (1788-1824)

 Prove nature a prey to decay and disease.

-In our failure to choose to live our lives in the context of P-A, we find that we are mesmerized by the guilt, shame and regret of the past or threatened by the imagined future, as we dread with anxiety which will never come to pass unless we insist on creating it.
+In our failure to choose to live our lives in the context of P-A, we find that we are mesmerized by the guilt, shame and regret of the past or threatened by the imagined future, as we dread that anxiety which will never come to pass unless we insist on creating it.
 Byron is often melancholy both longing for some lost Paradise that he imagined existed in his youth or longing to recreate his Eden by the romantics’ “impractical imagining.”
 From his poem entitled: “The First Kiss of Love:”

 Some portion of paradise still is on earth,